Foundation Program

 Foundation Program offered at Kadampa Meditation Centre Houston consists of systematic study and practice of Kadampa Buddhism suited to the modern world.

 Got the wish to dive more deeply into the teachings?
-We are offering a three class open enrollment period for anyone interested in trying out the program.
+We occasionally offer a three class open enrollment period for anyone interested in trying out the program.
+Watch our calendar, or this page to stay updated, or request information by emailing us.
 These classes will help you decide whether or not to join the ongoing study class.

 About the book we are studying